The first half of the only heavily-opinionated Summer movie guide you’ll need!

 Star: Steve Carell, Kristen Wiig, Trey Parker

-Sigh… yesterday I went to the cinema to see Alien: Covenant with a friend (whole other article coming some time soon) and lining the walls of the cinema entrance were Despicable Me 3 posters depicting Minions with gang-style tattoos.
+Sigh… yesterday I went to the cinema to see Alien: Covenant with a friend and lining the walls of the cinema entrance were Despicable Me 3 posters depicting Minions with gang-style tattoos.
 This series has now subsumed Black gang culture into the advertising for its children’s animated comedy.
 Say what you want about DreamWorks Animation, at the height of their popularity they were never this bad except for that one time, and even then I’d still argue that this is worse.
 Other than that, I hesitate to say much else about this.
 I’ve enjoyed past Despicable Mes, and actually really enjoyed the Minions spin-off, but, as documented, Illumination have completely worn out my patience at this point.
 Maybe I’ll still find this mildly amusing, but their steadfast refusal to do anything other than tread water is an active drag on their films right now.

 Due: July 5th

 Dir: Jon Watts

 Star: Tom Holland, Michael Keaton, Robert Downey, Jr.